USEPA/GS_End-of-Life_Plastic_Additives/README.md

 This repository contains the data supporting the development of a generic analysis of current U.S. End-of-Life (EoL) processing scenarios to track and estimate environmental releases of plastic additives throughout the plastic EoL stage.

-Associated Manuscript Title: A Generic Scenario Analysis of End-of-Life Plastic Management: Chemical Additives Submitted to: Energy and Environmental Science Journal https://pubs.rsc.org/en/journals/journalissues/ee#!recentarticles&adv
+Associated Manuscript Title: A Generic Scenario Analysis of End-of-Life Plastic Management: Chemical Additives (to be) Submitted to: Energy and Environmental Science Journal https://pubs.rsc.org/en/journals/journalissues/ee#!recentarticles&adv